-Probate is simply the catch-all term for the legal management of a deceased person’s possessions.
+Probate is simply the catch-all term for the legal management of a deceased person’s possessions – see The Gazette Probate Checklist.
 When someone passes away, their estate (made up of money, shares, possessions and property) is usually divided between the deceased individual’s family as per the requests of their will.
 Alternatively, if no will has been left behind (known as intestacy), the estate is left to family members in a pre-established order.
 For those inheriting their loved one’s property, maintaining it can be a financial, physical and emotional burden.
 Understandably, many prefer to sell rather than keep these properties in a process known as a "probate sale".
 This may also be necessary in order to fairly divide the deceased’s assets among the relevant beneficiaries.

 It’s a confusing and often overwhelming topic, but you needn’t face it alone.
-There’s guidance to be found online and in-person, including this guide we’ve prepared for you here.
-We are familiar with the issues that can arise when selling a probate property and can offer a reliable sale with no fees and no commission.
+There’s guidance to be found online and in-person, including this guide we’ve prepared for you here as well as a probate video published by Which that is a recommended watch.
+We are familiar with the issues that can arise when you sell a probate property and can offer a reliable sale with no fees and no commission.
 We’re here to support you and ensure you’re able to make an informed choice for the benefit of you, your loved one’s estate and all of its beneficiaries.

 Hiring a probate solicitor